maxkapur/DeferredAcceptance.jl/README.md

 The code in this repository is much more performant than the Python code for the Gale-Shapley algorithm that lives [here](https://github.com/maxkapur/assignment), and thus I would recommend using this code to actually generate stable assignments in large problems.
 A 1000-by-1000 hybrid market like that shown in [Comparison of tiebreaking mechanisms](#comparison-of-tiebreaking-mechanisms) takes 17 seconds on my unremarkable computer.
 Overdemanded markets generally take longer than underdemanded markets.

 For the purposes of comparing tiebreaking mechanisms, the nonatomic formulation is much more computationally tractable.

+## Ideas for future functionality

+It would be useful to define comparison operators `⪰` and such that compare whether matches rankwise dominate one another.
+This won&rsquo;t be difficult to implement, but I haven&rsquo;t decided on an intuitive syntax yet.

 ## References